AckerlyXu/heima/articles/service-fabric/service-fabric-cluster-upgrade.md

 You do this by setting the "upgradeMode" cluster configuration on the portal or using Resource Manager at the time of creation or later on a live cluster

+>[!NOTE]
->[AZURE.NOTE] Make sure to keep your cluster running a supported fabric version always.
+> Make sure to keep your cluster running a supported fabric version always.
 As and when we announce the release of a new version of service fabric, the previous version is marked for end of support after a minimum of 60 days from that date. the  The new releases are announced [on the service fabric team blog](https://blogs.msdn.microsoft.com/azureservicefabric/ ).
 The new release is available to choose then.

 14 days prior to the expiry of the release your cluster is running, a health event is generated that puts your cluster into a warning health state.
 The cluster remains in a warning state until you upgrade to a supported fabric version.

 ### Setting the upgrade mode via portal